gsel9/crn-synth/README.md

 Install project dependencies:
 >`pip install -r requirements.txt`

+For editable local installation of crnsynth:
+>`pip install -e .`

 ## Development
 Code is automatically formatted and verified using pre-commit consisting of isort, black and flake8.